Doctor of Science in Dentistry (DScD) in Dental Public Health

 *See the School of Public Health Bulletin for a detailed description.
 Course selection may vary according to the School of Public Health schedule.

-Completion is not tracked by credit accumulation but by successful completion of individual courses and duration requirements.
+Completion is not tracked by unit accumulation but by successful completion of individual courses and duration requirements.

 Clinical Specialty/DScD in Dental Public Health

-Boston University Henry M. Goldman School of Dental Medicine provides opportunities to pursue a combined program that fulfills the requirements for a certificate of a clinical specialty and the requirements of the DScD degree in Dental Public Health.
+Boston University Henry M. Goldman School of Dental Medicine provides opportunities to pursue a combined program that fulfills the requirements for a Certificate of Advanced Graduate Study in a clinical specialty and the requirements of the DScD in DPH.
 The program exposes future clinical specialists to healthcare issues at a societal level through in-depth clinical training and study of a wide range of current issues in healthcare delivery and public health.
-The duration of the program may vary depending on the clinical training requirements, whereas the DScD in Dental Public Health is a minimum three-year program.
-Applicants wishing to pursue the DScD in Dental Public Health and a clinical specialty must apply separately to both programs through the ADEA PASS website.
+The duration of the program may vary depending on the clinical specialty requirements, whereas the DScD/CAGS in DPH is a minimum 36-month program.
+Students in the DScD/CAGS program in DPH meet the residency requirements of the American Board of Dental Public Health.
+Applicants wishing to pursue the DScD in DPH and another clinical specialty must apply separately to both programs through the ADEA PASS website.